Gentoo¶

 - remember to use

-3. change uuids as needed in /etc/fstab
+3. change uuids as needed in /etc/fstab, etc.

 3. change options (like GRUB_GFXMODE) in /etc/default/grub